stillupio/umbala/README.md

 ## Font Family

-You can font family to your font by add "font-...".
+You can specify a font family to your font by add "font-...".

 ```html